chlunamega/website/content/FieldRecordings/night-music.md

 description: Insects and some mammals in Walnut Creek Park
 ---

-This is a fragment of a recording of a summer dusk insect chorus in Walnut Creek Park, Albemarle, Virginia.
-The recording uses five microphones in a pentagonal formation, at a distance of ~30 meters between each mic.
-The objective was to perceive as much of the sonic texture as possible, in order to recreate the recording with spatialized speakers.
+This is one of the five channels of a spatialized recording that features summer dusk sounds in a Virginia deciduous forest.
+The recording was made with five simultaneous microphones spread out facing outwards in an imaginary pentagon of 180 ft./side.
+Each mic. is assigned to one of the five spatialized speakers in the installation or performance space.
+The soundscape features a gradual saturation and de-saturation in the texture over the course of 36’30’’.